 Individuals and professionals can use the IP geolocation.
 Businesses use Internet Protocol geolocation to gather information about their customer base.
 Financial organizations, ad agencies, and online businesses all use geolocation to provide customers with the best possible support for their area.
 This enhanced service is a big benefit of Internet Protocol geolocation.

 However, there are also dangers.
 Internet Protocol geolocation is a powerful tool.
-Through their device usage, surveillance and tracking individuals adept with Internet Protocol geolocation.
+Individuals can be tracked through their device usage via Internet Protocol geolocation.
 Should your IP address be intercepted, that information can be used to predict your future location, which could lead to theft, stalking, and greater dangers.

 What About My IP Address?